by Richard Keyes

 After the Mallory Park crash the frame was re-straightened, new uprights fitted and Bob Dove Markey, John, Personal Interview by Richard Keyes at Markey’s home in Liphook, Hampshire, England, Aug.
 7, 1986.
 Also from his personal notebooks. hammered a new aluminium rear panel replacement.
 The car eventually went to Stephen Langton of Reigate and was shipped in 1978 to Gordon Keller, Oakland, CA, for resale.
 It was purchased by Dick Keyes and John Strange in 1978 from Gordon Keller through an ad in Autoweek.
 Gordon has sold 2 additional Lotus 30’s here in the states.

-The restoration has been accomplished by Jack Brink at his shop in Carus, Oregon.
+The restoration of the bodywork was accomplished by Jack Brink at his shop in Carus, Oregon.

 From the days in ’66 when Ford Motor Co. was using this car as a showcar there was a 1:24 scale model (plastic) Willment 30/40 made.
 John Markey showed Dick Keyes his model and it has all of the unique vents and ducts of this particular car.
 No manufacturers name is cast into it however.